blazium-engine/blazium-docs/tutorials/rendering/viewports.rst

 draw objects to a texture as if it were another screen and can then choose what to do with the resulting texture.

-Another kind of Viewports in Godot are :ref:`Windows <class_Window>`.
+Another kind of Viewports in Blazium are :ref:`Windows <class_Window>`.
 They allow their content to be projected onto a window.
 While the Root Viewport is a Window, they are less flexible.
 If you want to use the texture of a Viewport, you'll be working with :ref:`SubViewports <class_SubViewport>` most of the time.

 Input